Chrisedmo/Sketch-iOS-Icons-Template/README.md

 There are the following pages:

 ## App Icons
-These are specific app icons for the app store.
+These are specific app icons for the app store. **I have now added the 60x60 & @x2: 120x120 iOS7 icons, unfortunately they are labelled the same as the 114x114 icons - so I have added (iOS7) after the news ones.**

 ## Launch Icons
 These are specific to the actual app itself, and are the "loading" images.

 ## Touch Icons
 These are for safari web apps.
-These are the icons that will appear as the bookmark, and on the users homescreen.
+These are the icons that will appear as the bookmark, and on the users home-screen. **I have now added the 60x60  & @x2 120x120 iOS7 icons.**

 ## Startup Icons
 These are similar to the launch icons, only that these are labelled differently and are specifically for web apps.